 What part of your job does you like least?
 Why?

-When you do not have challenges and there is no chance to improve in you art, then I will be worried.
+When I don’t have challenges and there is no chance to improve in my art, then I am worried.

 What kind of technology do you work with on a daily basis?